 - Gallery This web-based application allows your NAS to host pictures.
 You can upload images in your local computer or shares to this application.
-Use the Gallery administrator account (default username admin, password 1234) to log into the Gallery console.
-There you can create accounts for other users. - NFS NFS (Network File System) is a file-sharing protocol most commonly implemented on Unix-like systems. - NZBGet This news grabber helps download files from UseNet. - PHP-MySQL-phpMyAdmin This tool can be used to manage MySQL through the web.
+Use the administrator account of your NAS to log in to the Gallery console.
+The administrator can then create accounts for other users. - NFS NFS (Network File System) is a file-sharing protocol most commonly implemented on Unix-like systems. - NZBGet This news grabber helps download files from UseNet. - PHP-MySQL-phpMyAdmin This tool can be used to manage MySQL through the web.
 Enter 'root' as the username and '1234' as the password to log in.
-This includes MySQL, PHP, and phpMyAdmin. - Logitech® Media Server This enables you to manage a Logitech's Squeezebox device connected to the NAS. - TFTP Use this to configure the NAS to accept log files from TFTP clients. - Transmission This Bit Torrent client supports adding tasks through torrent files and magnet links.
+This includes MySQL, PHP, and phpMyAdmin. - Logitech® Media Server This enables you to manage a Logitech's Squeezebox device connected to the NAS. - TFTP Use this to configure the NAS to accept log files from TFTP clients. - Transmission This Bit Torrent client supports adding tasks through torrent files and magnet links. - WordPress This allows you to create and manage a blog.
+Use the NAS administrator credentials to log in.
+The administrator can then create accounts for other users.

-- WordPress This allows you to create and manage a blog.
-Use the WordPress administrator account (default username admin, password 1234) to log in.
-You can then create accounts for other users. - pyLoad Use this to have the NAS manage your downloads including those from one-click hosting sites.
-One-click hosting sites allow Internet users to easily upload files to the one-click host's server so others can download them. - Memopal Use this to back up files on the NAS to your Memopal online backup and storage account. - ownCloud Use this to store, synchronize, and share files, photos, calendars, and more with computers and mobile devices. - myZyXELcloud-Agent Use this to go to mycloud.zyxel.com to set up a free DDNS hostname for the NAS so you can connect to it easily from the Internet.
+- pyLoad Use this to have the NAS manage your downloads including those from one-click hosting sites.
+One-click hosting sites allow Internet users to easily upload files to the one-click host's server so others can download them. - Memopal Use this to back up files on the NAS to your Memopal online backup and storage account. - ownCloud Use this to store, back up, synchronize, and share files, photos, calendars, and more with computers and mobile devices. - myZyXELcloud-Agent Use this to go to mycloud.zyxel.com to set up a free DDNS hostname for the NAS so you can connect to it easily from the Internet.